Outback Steakhouse’s Steak and Ribs special is back with prices starting at $14.99.

 About Outback Steakhouse (from Wikipedia)

-All meat is heavily seasoned; there is a 17 spice blend for the steaks themselves.
+All meat is at Outback heavily seasoned; there is a 17 spice blend for the steaks themselves.
 Outback bills its food as “full flavor”.
 It fries its food in beef tallow, and uses real butter and heavy cream in many dishes.
 Burgers are ground from beef tenderloin.
 Menus are highly regionalized.
 Crawfish appear in some dishes in Southern American locations, as do sweet potatoes.
 Eastern locations often feature Maine Lobster tails, while western locations frequently serve Alaskan King Crab legs and cakes.

 Outback’s bar selections are highly regionalized.
 Outback serves Foster’s Lager; an Australian brand of beer exported around the world.
 Other Australian beers often served include: Toohey’s New, Boag’s, and Coopers Premium Lager, Sparkling Ale, and Pale Ale.
 Wine selections vary, but often include Australian wineries Yellow Tail, Lindeman’s, and Rosemount.